5 ACRE COUNTRY ESTATE NEAR HISTORIC LEWISBURG, WV 24901

 PROPERTY TYPE/USE SUMMARY

-The home grounds’ open area contains about 5 acres.
+The home grounds’ open area contains about five acres.

-(This summary is an estimation of current property use as determined from aerial photography.
+(This summary estimates current property use as determined from aerial photography.
 It is made subject to the estimation of property boundaries and any errors in the interpretation of land use type from the aerial photography utilized.)

 DEED AND TAX INFORMATION